zeruhur/loner/en/AP15_mech_requiem.md

 ### Other Advanced Technologies

-In the world of "Mech Requiem," mech technology is just one facet of a broader spectrum of advancements that define both everyday life and the nature of warfare.
+In the world of _Mech Requiem_, mech technology is just one facet of a broader spectrum of advancements that define both everyday life and the nature of warfare.
 From artificial intelligence to novel energy solutions, these technologies play crucial roles in shaping the future landscape.

 #### Artificial Intelligence (AI)